tildelowengrimm/documentation/gpg-usage.markdown

 `amnesia@tails:~$ gpg --expert --edit-key CDCD72AF`

 That string of eight letters and numbers is the *key ID*, a short way to refer to this master key, all it's UIDs, signatures, any subkeys, or other stuff it might pick up over time.
-It's the last eight character of the key's fingerprint, which GPG just told you when you were don't generating you key.
+It's the last eight character of the key's fingerprint, which GPG just told you when it completed generating your key.

 ~~~~~
 gpg (GnuPG) 1.4.12; Copyright (C) 2012 Free Software Foundation, Inc.